AkashKrDutta/AkashKrDutta.github.io/_posts/2017-08-16-Interview-experience-Tower.md

 After that, we had discussions about my projects and areas that interest me.
 The person at second round was better to talk with than the first one.
 I was able to convince him a lot better.

 ## Results
 The results came on the night of the 1st day of interviews.
 Four people were selected in Tower.
 And bang on, I was there!
+I also got selected in Samsung, South Korea as well.
+But I chose Tower over that!

 Thanks for reading, All the best :)